crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

   db_path: /var/run/mysqld/mysqld.sock
 ```

-The path to the database file (only if the type of database is `sqlite`)
+The path to the database file (only if the type of database is `sqlite`) or path to socket file (only if the type of database is `mysql`)

 #### `user`